Sky Broadband

-Sky Broadband is a broadband service offered by Sky UK in the United Kingdom.
-With the introduction of Sky Fibre, Sky Broadband now refers to ADSL broadband products.
+Sky Broadband is the consumer internet service offered by Sky UK in the United Kingdom.

 History

-In October 2005, Sky UK agreed to purchase the ISP EasyNet for £211 million.
-At the time, EasyNet were one of two companies in the UK that had made major investments in local-loop unbundling (LLU), providing Sky with access to 232 unbundled telephone exchanges.
+In October 2005, Sky UK agreed to purchase the ISP Easynet for £211 million.
+At the time, Easynet were one of two companies in the UK that had made major investments in local-loop unbundling (LLU), providing Sky with access to 232 unbundled telephone exchanges.
 The purchased company was placed under a new Sky division, Sky Broadband.
-In October 2007, Sky reached the 1 million mark in terms of customer numbers, and claim to be adding one new customer every 40 seconds.
+In October 2007, Sky reached the one million mark in terms of customer numbers, and claim to be adding one new customer every 40 seconds.
 By September 2009, it had 2.3 million customers.
-By July 2012 Sky had reached 4 million customers, and unbundled exchanges covering over 70% of the United Kingdom.
+By July 2012 Sky had reached four million customers, and unbundled exchanges covering over 70% of the United Kingdom.
 By January 2017, Sky said it had 6.1 million customers.

 Sky agreed on 1 March 2013 to buy the fixed telephone line and broadband business of Telefónica UK, trading under the O2 and BE brands.
 The company agreed to pay £180 million initially, followed by a further £20 million after all customers have been transferred to Sky's existing Broadband and telephone business. and customers were transferred during 2014.